junghyey/grinnell-elephant/manual_testing_protocol.md

 <img width="554" alt="Screenshot 2025-04-08 at 9 28 47 PM" src="https://github.com/user-attachments/assets/40f277f3-7626-4f2a-aedf-4dbce675a755" />

-- The page is accessible through button with identifier "shopPage" on the main page, or the back button from any pages under "ItemView"
+- The page is accessible through button with identifier "shopPage" on the homePage, or the back button from any pages under "ItemView"
 - All buttons on this page has an identifier with the prefix "shopButton_"
      - Back button: identifier "shopButton_back"
      - Item listing buttons: identifier "shopButton_item.imageName"

 ### Steps
-- To test this page, we first make sure the back button is clickable and brings us back to the main page
+- To test this page, we first make sure the back button is clickable and brings us back to the homePage.
-- Next, we click on the shopPage button on the main page to bring us back to the shop page
+- Next, we click on the shopPage button on the homePage to bring us back to the shop page
 - Next, from the first listing on the first row, we click on each shop listing and check if they bring us to a new page with the corresponding item listing, from left to right, top to bottom
      - For instance, for the button "shopButton_mammal-squirrel", we expect to arrive at a page with a squirrel